 Here’s a secret about me.
 I’m super out-going and passionate about meeting new people, chatting all night long and so on.
 But I absolutely hate phone calls or Skype meetings.
 Sounds familiar?
 I bet!
 There’s been like tons of questions on how do I chat with my clients when I actually try to avoid Skype.
 So here’s the thing.
 I do it anyways.
 So how to create a successful Skype meeting when you hate Skyping?

-I’m not so sure what is it that make phone calls/Skype so irresistible for many of us.
+I’m not so sure what is it that makes phone calls/Skype so irresistible for many of us.
 Even the most communicative persons sometimes really don’t feel like picking up that phone or sitting in front of a camera.

-I’ve been freelancing full-time for around 3 years now and I’ve lived through some trials and found out some tactics how to make this process more enjoyable.
+I’ve been freelancing full-time for around 3 years now and I’ve lived through some trials and found out some tactics on how to make this process more enjoyable.

 THE ACTUAL REASONS WHY YOU HATE SKYPE